omitech/PayPal-PHP-REST-API/README.md

 - Verify and process PayPal webhooks for subscription updates.
 - Custom exception handling for API errors.

-This packages supports only limited number of operaions, mainly focused on digital subscriptions.
+This package supports only limited number of operaions, mainly focused on digital subscriptions.